microchip-pic-avr-examples/avr64du32-cnano-usb-cdc-virtual-serial-port-mplab-mcc/README.md

 The PIT is then set to trigger at every 32 clock cycles of the RTC clock. this gives an update rate of ~31 Hz.
 <p><img src="images/mcc_rtc_interrupt_settings.jpg" width="500"/></p>

 The application is set up to need five stable voltage readings before initiating the USB communication.
-This means that, with no voltage fluctuations and the settings above, the start-up time will be in the 0.16 s range.
+This means that, with no voltage fluctuations and the settings above, the start-up time will be in the 0.16s range.

 ### LED Setup
 The on-board LED of the Curiosity Nano is used to indicate if the USB communications has failed.
 The LED is connected to the PF1 pin and can be selected as an output in the Pin Grid View below.